RandomMaerks/Overused-Grotesk/README.md

 [fontmake](https://github.com/googlefonts/fontmake) was also used to create variable font and generate instances.

 ### How to build & contribute
+If you found any issues with the design, any other features of the font files, or the font files/sources themselves, please open an issue or open up a discussion.
+Any help would be appreciated.

+If you want to directly contribute to the project (meaning editing the source files, adding more features, etc.), you can follow the steps below:

 **For Windows users**

 You can use FontForge to open the .sfd files. .ufo files coming soon cuz im lazy lol